nasa-jpl/stac-kit-europa-clipper/README.md

 Install the package in editable mode, with the developer dependencies:

     pip install -e '.[dev]'

+Or use poetry:

+    pip install poetry
+    poetry lock
+    poetry install --with dev

+IMPORTANT: Install the pre-commit hooks, they will ensure code quality.
+If you don't do it the automated test running on the Pull Request will fail.

     pre-commit install && pre-commit install -t pre-push

 Make your changes in the package definition files located in the `ccsds.packets.europa_clipper` directory.